konard/VisageDvachevsky-katana-dev/docs/HTTP_SERVER.md

 }
 ```

-See the [Simple CRUD example](../examples/codegen/simple_crud/) for a complete integration example.
+See the [Compute API codegen example](../examples/codegen/compute_api/) for a complete integration example.

 ## Performance Considerations